meraki-analytics/cassiopeia/doc/index.rst

 Finally, the third line prints a list of the champion names for those champions.

 Together these three lines illustrate the concise user interface that Cass provides, the way in which the data can be used, when the data is pulled (queried).

-Django web Framework
-####################
-There is an integration of cassiopeia to the popular python web framework Django made by Mori(Paaksing), this integration is aimed to fix most issues/conflicts related to co-ocurrence of cassiopeia and Django.
-In this integration will give you better tools for building your Django/DRF based app, you will have the ability to use any production tested cache backends that Django's cache framework supports.

-**New in v2.0:** A new datastore called `Omnistone` is introduced in response to issue #1 of this repo, this is a refined version of `Cache` that automatically deletes expired objects when `MAX_ENTRIES` is hit, then culls the datastore according to the `CULL_FRECUENCY` given.
-The culling strategy used is the same as Django Cache Framework, which is LRU culling (Least Recently Used).

-* Link to `django-cassiopeia` [repository](https://github.com/paaksing/django-cassiopeia) (If you love using it, make sure to star!).
-* Link to `django-cassiopeia` [documentations](https://paaksing.github.io/django-cassiopeia/) (Production Release v2.0).
-* If you have any issues or feature requests with `django-cassiopeia`, tag Mori in our discord server, or fire an issue in the repository.

-Unfortunately, we currently don't have an integration to Flask and any contribution is welcome.

 Contributing
 ============